JauJau088/todo-list-webpack/README.md

 - Once you clone the repo, go to the directory and run `npm install` command to get all necessary instalations.

-- build project (not necessary, but might be needed encase going straight to starting the project fails).
+- Build/ watch project (not necessary, but might be needed in case you make some changes in the src folder).

 ```
 npm run build
+npm run watch
 ```

-- start project
+- Run Webpack live server

 ```
 npm start